Pepinko81/sentinel-view/README.md

 > - Review and restrict script execution permissions
 > - Keep dependencies updated
 > - Do not expose to public internet without proper security measures

-A comprehensive web-based dashboard for monitoring and managing fail2ban security configurations, active bans, and server security metrics.

 ## Project Overview